10 Best Hiking Leggings & Tights of 2024

 • Heavier than some

-The Athleta Headlands Hybrid Cargo II have quickly become our favorite hiking leggings because they’re flattering and super comfortable.
+The Athleta Headlands Hybrid Cargo have quickly become our favorite hiking leggings because they’re flattering and super comfortable.
 They look more like normal pants than athletic wear with their sleek lines and plentiful zippered pockets.
 The fit is snug, but not overly constricting, and the comfy, wide waistband doesn’t press into skin.
 The front side of these pants is a nylon blend material for durability and moisture resistance, while the backside is spandex for greater flex and breathability.
 The Headlands are perfect for cool-weather hiking, but we like them so much that we find ourselves wearing them pretty much everywhere.

 Patagonia Pack Out Hike